McIntosh was the representative for Indiana’s 2nd congressional district and was a Republican. He served from 1995 to

 McIntosh is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 2000.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 Some of McIntosh’s most recently sponsored bills include...